ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-29-aws-cloudwatch.md

 ## Monitoring Approach

-At the time this course I was taking was written, which is way far in the past, here are 5 statistics total including average, min, max, sum and SampleCount.
-Use the `GetMetricStatistics` API command from the command line.
+At the time this course I was taking was written, which is way far in the past, here are 5 statistics total including average, min, max, sum, and `SampleCount`.
+To view these metrics from the command line `GetMetricStatistics` API command.

 Overall picture - compare SUM and difference between min and max values to get an overview of the data